During the scan, Kayran managed to find that an external, malicious files could be loaded.

-The purpose of an RFI attack involves stealing information from affected servers and taking over the site that allows for content change.
+That, might lead to Remote File Inclusion (RFI) attacks.
+The purpose of an RFI attack is stealing information from affected servers and taking over the site that allows content to be changed.

-The attacker’s main purpose is to exploit the vulnerable mechanism in the web application to upload malicious files (for example, backdoor shells) from a remote URL located in another origin.
+The attacker’s main purpose is to exploit the vulnerable mechanism found in the web application.
+He abuses it to upload malicious files from a remote URL located in another origin. (for example : backdoor shells)

 This is an example of a PHP code that holds an RFI vulnerability.
 The following source code display what is occurring “behind the scenes” when a programmer writing a code holding RFI vulnerability :

 To prevent this vulnerability from occurring in the future, the user input must be verified and filtered correctly.
 Additionally, if the server is on Apache, make sure that allow_url_include is off so that it will not be possible to load content from any external URLs.